 - 1 pizza crust, homemade or store-bought (want to go low carb?
 Check out my recipe for cauliflower pizza crust)

-- 1 cup of alfredo sauce (click here for my alfredo sauce recipe)
+- 1 cup of alfredo sauce (click here for my quick and easy alfredo sauce recipe)

 - 1/2 cup of mozzarella cheese